Crime & Safety

 Landeros said that the officers repeatedly attempted to speak with Borchert; however, he continued to walk away from

 them.
 When officers attempted to detain him, Borchert pulled his arms away and attempted to flee.
-Borchert tripped on a curb, causing officers to fall on top of him, at which time he was taken into custody, Landeros noted.
+Borchert tripped on a curb, causing officers to fall on top of him, at which time he was taken into custody, Landeros said.

 Find out what's happening in Jolietfor free with the latest updates from Patch.